metatensor/metatrain/docs/src/getting-started/custom_dataset_conf.rst

 Describes the system data like positions and cell information.

 :param read_from: The file containing system data.
-:param reader: The reader library to use for parsing, guessed from the suffix if
+:param reader: The reader library to use for parsing, guessed from the file extension if
     ``null`` or not provided.
 :param length_unit: The unit of lengths, optional but highly recommended for running
     simulations.